ktorio/ktor-documentation/topics/serialization.md

 ```
 {src="snippets/json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="38-42"}

-The `Content-Type` of the request will be used to choose a [converter](#register_converter) for processing the request.
+The `Content-Type` of the request will be used to choose a [serializer](#configure_serializer) for processing the request.
 The example below shows a sample [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) request containing JSON or XML data that is converted to a `Customer` object on the server side:

 <tabs>
 <tab title="JSON">